adelbibi/website2.0/content/event/MBZUAI24/index.md

 #   postcode:
 #   country:

-summary: An invitation by Prof Faha Khan
+summary: An invitation by Prof Fahad Khan
 abstract:

 # Talk start and end times.